p-ja/acme-fitness-store/lab-guide/Lab-2-Configure-Single-Sign-On.md

      ![](Images/mjv2-39.png)

-10. On the Delivery Method pane, click on **Continue to Payment Method**.
+10. On the Delivery Method pane, click on **CONTINUE TO PAYMENT METHOD**.

      ![](Images/mjv2-40.png)

-11. On the Payment Method pane, fill in the following details and then click on **Continue to Order Review**.
+11. On the Payment Method pane, fill in the following details and then click on **CONTINUE TO ORDER REVIEW**.

     - **Card Type:** American Express